 I also love to analyze data, so it’s a good excuse to jump into that.
 Social media shares, blog post comments, page views.
 All of these data points are key indicators to the popularity of your content.

 So that’s what I wanted to get into today: some of the most popular content on SPI, why it is popular, and a few key lessons we learned along the way.

 Before I jump into the Top 5 Posts on SPI though, I wanted to start with a few of the most popular SPI pages.
 Some of these pages are actually viewed more often than blog posts, so they are important to mention.
 Here we go…

 The Top 3 Most Popular Pages on SPI

 Total Page Visits:

 The Resources page is one of the most visited pages on SPI, and one that I reference all of the time in blog posts, SPI TV, and podcast episodes.
-The beauty of a resource page, as I wrote about before, is that it’s useful for both the reader (that’s you!) and for me.
+The beauty of a resource page, as I've written about before, is that it’s useful for both the reader (that’s you!) and for me.
 This page is so useful because it lists all of the resources that I’ve vetted and use regularly, so you don’t have to go through the process of researching what works, and you can feel confident that the resources will be helpful to you and your business.
 Plus, it’s a win-win because many of the resources are products that I promote as an affiliate, which means I get a commission if you purchase through that particular link.

 On that note, I am very upfront about my affiliation with some of the resources.
 I think it’s very important to be honest and straightforward about affiliates.
 I recommend resources because they are helpful to me, and I believe they’ll be helpful to you, not because I receive a commission.
 They are helpful whether they are affiliates or not.
 But it is neat to see that the resources page is the most profitable page on the blog, with fifty percent of my commissions coming directly from the affiliate resources you find useful.
 Again, win-win!